Evolutionary game model of group choice dilemmas on hypergraphs

-In this Letter, we propose to use evolutionary game theory on hypergraphs to model group choice dilemmas under uncertainty.
-The model can be seen as a generalization to higher-order interactions of anti-coordination pairwise games, such as the game of Chicken \cite{gameofchicken_1966}, in which the decision makers are organized in groups of different sizes and each decision maker can participate to a variable number of groups.
-In this way the game dynamics describes, at the same time, how information spreads according to a stochastic imitation process and how the group members aggregate information in order to determine the group strategy.
-We show that group choice shifts emerge naturally in our model, and we explain how they depend on the mechanisms of preference aggregation and on the structure of the hypergraph.
-In particular, when implemented on heterogeneously structured populations, our model predicts the spontaneous emergence of irrational herd behaviour towards the riskier strategy, where the adoption of a strategy is followed by a collapse of the average utility.
+In this Letter, we propose to use evolutionary game theory on hypergraphs to model group choice dilemmas.
+Higher-order interactions have recently been shown to influence dynamical processes \cite{BATTISTON2020}, including social contagion \cite{iacopini_simplicial_2019} and evolutionary games \cite{Traulsen_multilevel2006, alvarez-rodriguez_evolutionary_2021}.
+Our model can be seen as a generalization to higher-order interactions of anti-coordination pairwise games, such as the game of Chicken \cite{gameofchicken_1966}, in which the decision makers are organized in groups of different sizes and each decision maker can participate to a variable number of groups.
+Differently from all previous models, our game dynamics describes, at same time, how opinions spread according to an imitation process and how they are aggregated by the members of a group to determine the group strategy.
+We show that, due to this, group choice shifts emerge naturally in our model, and we explain how they depend on the mechanisms of preference aggregation and on the structure of the hypergraph.
+In particular, when implemented on heterogeneously structured populations, our model predicts the spontaneous emergence of irrational herd behaviours towards the riskier strategy.